Recoskie/JDasm/index.md

 You will need Java 8, or later installed (latest version is preferred).

+# IO system.

+RandomAccessFileV Is an IO system that can map virtual addresses to byte positions in a file, or disk.

+It also has a new IO event system.
+Which the swing IO components operate on.

+The IO system can be found <a href="https://github.com/Recoskie/RandomAccessFileV">here</a>.

+Without it.
+You do not have a nice virtually mapped binary application in it's proper address space.

+Also without it.
+You would not be able to accurately make changes to sections of a program, or read it.

+# Window GUI components.

+swing IO is a new set of swing components that respond to IO events.

+Such as read, or write, and seek to position in memory.

+Without these components.
+We would not be able to structure binary information visually.

+We also would not have a interactive hex editor that updates when you click on a type of data in a data descriptor.

+The swing IO components can be found <a href="https://github.com/Recoskie/swingIO">here</a>.

-# The Microcode Disassembler.
+# The Disassembler.

 It was cool to write it in JavaScript.
-The project can be found <a href="https://github.com/Recoskie/X86-64-CPU-Binary-Code-Disassembler-JS">Here</a>.
+The project can be found <a href="https://github.com/Recoskie/X86-64-CPU-Binary-Code-Disassembler-JS">here</a>.

 The disassembler is rebuilt in Java, for this project.

 I plan on creating a ARM core disassembler as well, for mobile devices.

-# The new Virtual address mapper.

-The improved address mapper can be found <a href="https://github.com/Recoskie/RandomAccessFileV">here</a>.

-Without it you do not have a nice virtually mapped binary application in it's proper address space.

-Also without it.
-You would not be able to accurately make changes to sections of a program, or read it.

-# Virtual memory view, and hex editor.

-A fast custom UI hex editor component: <a href="https://github.com/Recoskie/VHex">here</a>.

-# Additional planed tools.
+# Planed tools.

 [ ] Boot sector decompilation.